Mindful Alexander Technique (MAT) for Mindful Eating, Stress Reduction and Transforming our Relationship with Food

 Many people do not eat consciously and can develop hard-wired, automatic habits around eating, often in response to stress.
 When we recognize and stop habitual reactions and responses, we can choose to re-direct into new behaviors to handle stress better and transform eating habits and struggles with food and weight.

 Mindful Alexander Technique (MAT) teaches simple, in-the-body practices to use any time for stress reduction and changing habitual behaviors around eating and food – and build self-awareness to help us change how we handle stress and eat.

-MAT blends easy Mindfulness practices with the Alexander Technique, an evidence-based method for neuroplastic re-education used by Integrative Medicine/Behavioral Health providers such as The Mayo Clinic, Johns Hopkins and the University of Pittsburgh Integrative Medicine Center.
+MAT blends easy Mindfulness practices with the Alexander Technique, an evidence-based method for neuroplastic re-education used by Integrative Medicine / Behavioral Health providers such as The Mayo Clinic, Harvard Medical School, and Johns Hopkins.

 MAT for Mindful Eating is taught in fun group classes or solo lessons that require no physical or mental skills, and are suitable for all ages & abilities.
 Students learn:

 - Self-directed mind/body practices for calming, reducing stress and mindfulness